Shovan2018/TestRepo/README.md

 # KONEREPO
-This is a test Repository for KONECORP Project.
+This is a test Repository for KONECORP.